 Mozzies and sand flies can get annoying though we didn’t encounter them.
 Bring repellent just in case.

 If you prefer to do a day trip, take the time to check what they offer and if they suit your individual interests.
 There are many options and varieties of tours.
-Some spend more time on Whitehaven rather than visiting other islands and the Hill Inlet, some spend more time sailing or snorkeling etc.
+Some spend more time on Whitehaven rather than visiting other beaches and islands in the Whitsundays.
+Some spend more time sailing or snorkeling etc.

-Many people ask us what is the best place to visit – Airlie Beach or Cairns?
-We think they are two totally different places to visit and can’t be compared.
+The Whitsundays or the Great Barrier Reef in Far North Queensland?
+People ask us the best place to visit.
+They are two totally different places to visit and can’t be compared.

-Snorkeling and diving in the Whitsundays are pretty, but we think nowhere near spectacular as outside of Cairns.
-If your interest is solely diving, the far north is exceptional.
-The further out of Cairns the more spectacular the diving is.
-If there is one luxury you can afford; a trip out with one of the liveaboards is the ultimate.
+Snorkeling and diving in the Whitsundays are OK, but nowhere near the marine life as the reefs out of Cairns.
+If you love diving, the Far North is the place to go.
+The reefs get more spectacular the further you go out.
+If there’s one luxury you can afford, a trip out with a liveaboards is the ultimate.

 Camping transfers, kayaks, accommodation and all other tours can also be booked as one package with AirlieBeach.com.